 If snorkeling from the shore is more your style, don't be discouraged.
 Cozumel truly does offer some of the most stunning underwater scenery for you to explore.
 It is, however, highly recommended that you are a strong swimmer and you pay close attention to the conditions.
 As previously mentioned, this is especially true of the west coast, but also the north and east coasts.
 If you head to the southern shore, you'll find that while currents are still an issue, they are much more manageable because the force of the current pushes you towards the beach rather than out to sea.

-If you're ready to experience what's down below you might enjoy Playa Corona.
+If you'd like to experience what's down below you might want to check out Playa Corona.
 Thanks to possible issues with currents, this site is recommended for intermediate to advanced snorkelers.
 If you've got the skills, you can explore the reef here, interacting with a great diversity of sea life.
-This snorkeling site is found within the western part of Cozumel.
+This snorkeling site is located in the western part of Cozumel.

-Chankannab Adventure Park is another option.
+A third place to consider is Chankannab Adventure Park.
 An underwater statue called Chaak Mool rests at this snorkeling site, adding to the appeal already set forth by the diversity of sea life.
 Sightings might include sea fans lobster, sergeant majors, and octopus, though there is no coral.

 |Playa Corona||6.1 mi.
 South West of Central downtown San Miguel|